aleshaleksey/fansys23/08-spell-list.md

 - If the spell is cast twice in opposite modalities, where the two spells overlap, they cancel out if the level is equal.
 If one has more MP dice input than the other, it overpowers the weaker casting where they overlap.

 **Global**: When the spell is cast globally it covers a radius of 400ft and lasts for a day.
 In addition to the normal effects, if it is cast in the [Destruction] modality, "profane" entities gain +1 to all saves in the area, and "divine" entities a -1 penalty to all saves.
 If the spell is cast in the [Healing] modality this is reversed.
-- For every extra 4MP added to the spell it lasts for an extra day or the radius increases by 400ft.
+- For every  2MP dice above 8 added to the spell, it lasts for an extra day, or the radius increases by 400ft.
 - If the spell is cast with at least 40MP and an intended duration of at least 1 week, the effect is permanent.

 ___